leafo/moonscript/docs/reference.md

     ```

 Although uncommon, notice how we can give a deeper indentation for function
-arguments if we know we will be using a lower indentation futher on.
+arguments if we know we will be using a lower indentation further on.

     ```moon
     y = { my_func 1,2,3,